ewank7032/sep10-freedom-project/prep/content.md

 ### Hardware

-* Reactor Protection System
+* Reactor Protection System (RPS)
-  *
+  * The system that absolutely ensures that a nuclear reactor is safe.
+  * The system works using hardware relays, which open during abnormal conditions.
-  * Shuts down the nuclear reactor to protect it if abnormal operating conditions are reached.
-Examples of abnormal conditions in a BWR:
+  * Examples of abnormal conditions in a BWR: [RPS Section](https://en.wikipedia.org/wiki/Boiling_water_reactor_safety_systems#Reactor_Protection_System_(RPS))
     * Low reactor water level.
       * Water is about to drop below the fuel inside the reactor and uncover them, which can cause them to melt).
     * High reactor pressure vessel (RPV) pressure.